PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 *********

 Circuit parameters in PennyLane are tracked and updated using :class:`~.Variable`.
-They play a key role in the evaluation of a ``QNode`` as the symbolic parameters are substituted with numeric values.
+They play a key role in the evaluation of ``QNode`` gradients, as the symbolic parameters are substituted with numeric values.
+The ``Variable`` class plays an important role in book-keeping, allowing PennyLane to keep track of which parameters are used in which operations, and automatically perform the product and chain rule where required.

 We refer to the :ref:`qml_variable` page for a more in-depth description of how ``Variables`` are used during execution.